pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/dbt_hello_world.md

 └─────────────────────────┘
 ```

+The interesting part about the command we just executed is that we used a SQL command to query a raw file as we would a table.
+DuckDB is quite flexible like that.

-* load the doctor visit csv file into DuckDB
+Let's quickly load the checkup visit csv file into DuckDB and let DuckDB automatically infer the schema with the `read_csv_auto()` command:

 ```
 CREATE TABLE patient_visits AS SELECT * FROM read_csv_auto ('./patient_checkup_logs.csv');

-D select * from patient_visits;
+select * from patient_visits;
 ┌────────────┬────────────┐
 │    Date    │ PatientID  │
 │    date    │  varchar   │